Earning interest on your savings is just like getting something for nothing. In fact, it's exactly like getting something for nothing.

-This is because using a high interest savings account and depositing your savings is so easy when you open an online account, you really will feel like you're doing nothing, but your savings are growing.
+This is because using a high interest savings account and depositing your savings is so easy when you open an online account, you'll really feel like you're doing nothing while your savings are growing.

-Not all savings accounts will earn you interest, just because an account has 'savings' in the name, doesn't make it a high interest savings account.
+Not all savings accounts will earn you interest.
+Just because an account has 'savings' in the name, doesn't make it a high interest savings account.
 Therefore, you need to choose an account which has been specifically designed to be interest bearing , that is, one which will earn you interest on your savings.

 To make sure you are earning the maximum interest on your account, you need to know about some of the instances where your account may be non-interest bearing, depending on the account you choose.